 - Sore gums after tooth extraction

-- Sore gums after wisdom tooth extraction
+- Loose gum after tooth extraction

-- Sore gums after an extraction
+- Sore throat after tooth extraction

 - Canker sore after tooth extraction